 Once the judge has had the opportunity to study the evidence and testimony, he or she will issue a written decision and send you (or your representative) a copy of the decision.
 If your claim is dismissed or if you receive an otherwise unfavorable outcome, you may request a review by the SSA Appeals Council.

-Get Free Legal Help with Your Social Security Disability Hearing
+Get :Professional Legal Help with Your Social Security Disability Hearing

 The initial phase of a Social Security disability claim typically doesn't require much input from an attorney.
 But appealing a denied claim is much more involved, and having an attorney by your side can make all the difference in the final outcome.
-Have an initial review of your claim by an attorney today at absolutely no cost to you.
+Increase your odds of a favorable outcome by getting in touch with a Social Security disability attorney today.